Mathématique: Chapter 86

 “I told you,” Young growled, looking at Rush, “don’t cover for him.”

 “I’ll do what I like,” Rush replied, and moved to the second tin of tea.
-It smelled of rich and dark, with notes of malt and citrus.
-A morning tea, certainly, with maritime notes of brine and wet flint.
+It smelled rich and dark, with notes of malt and citrus.
+A morning tea, certainly, with maritime hints of brine and wet flint.

 Sheppard ran a thumb along the bruise at his neck.